-When I began my ancestral journey, this blog about my Padilla ancestors was the one I was looking forward to writing because it was the branch of my family I knew most about.
-Little did I know it would be years before I got to this point and I would discover literally hundreds of relatives that I never knew existed and I discovered that my dad's 3rd great-grandmother was a Padilla so I am a Padilla on both sides of the family.
+When I began my ancestral journey, I was looking forward to writing this blog about my Padilla ancestors because it was the branch of my family I knew most about.
+Little did I know I would discover literally thousands of relatives that I never knew existed.
+I discovered Padillas on both sides of my family!
+My dad's 3rd great-grandmother was a Padilla.
 Not to worry, as you can see on the chart below, there's enough other DNA in the mix to make that safe.

 I've always known that "Los Padillas" is a community south west of Albuquerque, New Mexico obviously settled by Padillas but I couldn't connect those Padillas to my family in Puerto de Luna, a few miles to the east.
 This week I discovered "Los Padillas" was settled by my 4th Great-Grandfather Diego de Padilla.
 His grandparents had lived there prior to the 1680 Pueblo Revolt when the indigenous Pueblo people fought back against the Spanish colonizers in the province of Santa Fe de Nuevo Mexico, present day New Mexico.
 400 Spanish people were killed the remaining 2,000 settlers were temporarily driven out of the province.
 This is where the reality of the history strikes a chord with me.
 I now know, from the deepest part of my soul that history does in fact repeat itself and it is our job is to learn from the past and use that knowledge to better our future.
 Our current political climate and division among us is nothing new but it makes much more sense to me because I have a deeper, personal knowledge of the past.